Fedict/eid-mw/eid-mw/_src/eidmw/minidriver/certification/readme.txt

 * Edit cmck_config.xml in order to configure the PIN code of your test cards: for PIN 1234 the value is
    0x31 0x32 0x33 0x34
+* Install the minidriver

 4. Run the test

+Insert the smart cards and wait until the cards are "installed"

 cd <testdir>
 cmck exec

-the results are written in cmck_config.xml in the same folder of the executable.
+the results are written in CMCK_Log.xml in the same folder of the executable.

 5. Test result log viewer